 Further sources of help for doctors in difficulty

 Doctors in difficulty may be able to seek help from their GP, medical defence organisation, NHS Occupational Health Services, postgraduate deanery or local medical committee.
 Details of the GMC’s role in helping sick doctors is available on the GMC website.
+In addition, the GMC has prepared a document containing guidance for doctors in difficulty (PDF, 256kb).

 The following organisations are alternative sources of support and advice for doctors in difficulty: